Volodos Plays Liszt

 3. The sound quality.

-The program on the CD is wonderfully chosen and it runs for nearly 80 minutes – which is simply beautiful as I am always exasperated by discs with only 40-50 minutes of music on them.
-With the obvious exception of the Hungarian rhapsody, all other pieces here are Liszt’s original compositions; no operatic paraphrases, no transcriptions of music by other composers.
-As a matter of fact, the Rhapsody is so Lisztian in its treatment of the thematic material, whatever its origin, that it may well pass for Liszt’s original composition too, if slightly marred by Volodos’ flashy ending (editing?).
+The program is wonderfully chosen and it runs for nearly 80 minutes – which is simply beautiful as I am always exasperated by CDs with only 40-50 minutes on them.
+With the obvious exception of the Hungarian Rhapsody, all other pieces here are Liszt’s original compositions; no operatic paraphrases, no transcriptions of music by other composers.
+As a matter of fact, the Rhapsody is so Lisztian in its treatment of the thematic material, whatever its origin, that it may well pass for an original composition by Liszt too, if slightly marred by Volodos’ flashy ending (editing?).

 Though at first glance such a program may look like a tough one to listen through, actually the pieces hang together marvellously.
-It is funny how quickly these almost 80 minutes pass once you press the PLAY button and the haunting theme of Vallée fills the room.
+It is funny how quickly these almost 80 minutes pass once you press the PLAY button and the haunting Vallée fills the room.
 It’s only fair to Volodos to add that he plays all pieces as differently as they were composed, imposing no false common denominators.
-Above all – except the two minor occasions mentioned above – he never tries to impress with virtuosity for virtuosity’s sake.
+Above all – except the two minor occasions mentioned above – he never tries to impress with virtuosity for the sake of virtuosity.
 This highly commendable attitude is not often associated with pianists (or conductors, for that matter) who play Liszt; to say nothing of the appalling consequences which it sometimes leads to, namely dead slow tempi and total absence of virtuosity in the vain hope that it might make up for the lack of artistry.
-I wish, however, Volodos would consider complete recordings of the first two books of Annees de Pelerinage; there are altogether three pieces in the present collection but, finely chosen as the program is, they do fit better in their original cycles.
+I wish, however, Volodos would consider complete recordings of the first two books of Années de Pèlerinage; there are altogether three pieces in the present collection but, finely chosen as the program is, they do fit better in their original context.

 Last and least, but still important, is the sound.
 For my part, I have seldom heard piano sonority recorded so vividly, with such depth and simply staggering dynamic range.
 The above-mentioned left-hand thunder – this is no metaphor! – in Vallée d'Obermann is something that has to be heard to be believed.
-So is Volodos’ tremendous dynamic range in the First Legende – just note what he does right after the bird song is over.
-I have never ever heard such astonishingly powerful rendition of that passage before; Ciccolini, Howard, Demidenko or Kempff, even taken together, are no match.
+So is Volodos’ tremendous dynamic range in the First Legende – just note what he does right after the “bird song” is over.
+I have never heard such astonishingly powerful rendition of that passage before; Ciccolini, Howard, Demidenko or Kempff, even taken together, are no match.
 Yes, Volodos’ left hand is truly devastating!
-So is his right one, and it is simply great that both are fantastically recorded.
-I would never agree that a CD may possibly give you anything even remotely like a live concert.
+So is the right one, and it is simply great that both are fantastically recorded.
+I would never agree that a recording may possibly give you anything even remotely like the experience of a live concert.
 But this particular CD certainly does come close.

 All in all, an outstanding disc in every aspect: artistic or technical, compositional or performing.
 Piano buffs and Lisztians alike should not miss it.
 In so personal a matter, there is always a danger to be disappointed, no matter how many positive reviews there are, but I venture to suggest that the chances for disappointment here are smaller than usual.
 I only hope Volodos will record more Liszt in the future, with the same recording engineer, but also with the same – and so rare – combination of breathtaking virtuosity and melting poetry.